ameliagc/FinalPrj364/README.md

 If a user creates an account and logs in, they can create a collection to save their favorite articles by selecting from the list of articles they have already searched for.

-Before running the code, you need to create the database "articles" by running the line of code:
+Before running the code, you need to create the database "articles" by running the line of code: createdb articles
-	createdb articles

 To run the code: python mainapp.py runserver

+The user can configure an email by exporting their username and password through terminal when running the application if they want to receieve emails when a new article is added to the list.
+If this is configured, the user will receieve an email from the Admin ameliagc364@gmail.com whenever a new year/month is searched for and a new article is added.

 The app is deployed to Heroku at the following URL: http://nytimes-article-search.herokuapp.com/.